 Apply principles and processes of natural ecosystems to develop models for efficient industrial systems.
 Use knowledge from the physical and social sciences to maximize effective use of natural resources in the production and use of goods and services.
 Examine societal issues and their relationship with both technical systems and the environment.

-Ecologist, Environmental Consultant, Environmental Programs Manager, Environmental Protection Agency Counselor, Environmental Services Director, Research Scientist, Researcher
+Ecologist, Environmental Consultant, Environmental Protection Agency Counselor, Research Scientist, Researcher

-Employment of Environmental Scientists and Specialists, Including Health is projected to grow 3 percent from 2018 to 2028, more slowly than average compared to all occupations.
+Employment of Environmental Scientists and Specialists, Including Health is projected to grow 6 percent from 2018 to 2028, about as fast as average compared to all occupations.

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, All, is listed after the major.

 Percent of workers in this field★ You’re seeing education information for Environmental scientists and specialists, including health because we don’t have information for Industrial Ecologists.
 Please note the information may not be the same for both occupations.

 People in this career often have these skills:

 People in this career often know a lot about: